openmod-tracker/MacroEnergy.jl/docs/src/Manual/assets/thermalhydrogen.md

 }
 ```

+Users can refer to the [Adding Asset Constraints to a System](@ref) section of the User Guide for a list of all the constraints that can be applied to the different components of a thermal hydrogen plant asset.

 #### Default constraints
 To simplify the input file and the asset configuration, the following constraints are applied to the thermal hydrogen plant asset by default: